lewi0332/udacity-data-science-nanodegree/the_data_science_process/notes.md

 Let's try out adding dummy variables for the categorical variables into the model.
 We will compare to see the improvement over the original model only using quantitative variables.

+---
+`41`

 ## Overfitting

 Overfitting is a common problem when our model does not generalize to data it has not seen before.
 Assuring you build models that not only work for the data the model was trained on, but also generalize to new (test) data, is key to building models that will be successful to deploy and that will become successful in production.

+---

+`45`
+Two techniques for deploying your results include:

+1. Automated techniques built into computer systems or across the web.
+You will do this later in this program!

+2. Communicate results with text, images, slides, dashboards, or other presentation methods to company stakeholders.

+To get some practice with this second technique, you will be writing a blog post for the first project and turning in a Github repository that shares your work.

+As a data scientist, communication of your results to both other team members and to less technical members of a company is a critical component

+---

+`RECAP`

 # CRISP-DM